Top 10 Reasons Not to Write a @#%*$ Top Ten List

 5. It oversimplifies.

 Complicated topics are chopped into awkward, uniform, bite-sized pieces to make them more palatable.
 Brevity is rewarded, depth is punished, and nuance is lost.

 Reading (or writing) a list is like reading (or writing) the CliffsNotes instead of the novel.
 They're great for skimmers, copy-pasters, and those who don't want to think too hard about things like structure, but after awhile, we may lose the ability to do anything more than top ten.
 It's like an able-bodied person who parks in a handicap zone so often he loses his ability to walk long distances.
 A list of 39 items?
 That's waaaay too long, man.
 Why not imagine your own way to express yourself?
 Long paragraphs give me a headache.
 Research is hard.
 Can't you just give me a summary?
 There are just too many words.

 If all our ideas come in the same ten-part box, then how long will it take for those thoughts to conform to the limitations of their containers?
 What slippery ideas, unusual perspectives, wriggling innovations, and shades of gray are lost?

 2. It conveys a false hierarchy.

-On a list, you're supposed to start with 10 and end with one, and each item is supposed to get progressively more important (or funny, or stupid, depending on what you promised in your title).
+On a list, you're supposed to start with 10 and end with one, and each item is supposed to get progressively more important (or funny, or stupid, or better quality, depending on what you promised in your title).
 The number-one spot is supposedly reserved for the toppest, mostest of whatever you're talking about.
-Sometimes this works naturally, but usually the items on the list are about the same, and so their relative importance is forced by their numbers.
+Sometimes this works naturally, but usually the items on the list are all about the same, or the difference is negligible, and so their relative importance is forced by their numbers.